PipedreamHQ/pipedream/docs/docs/workflows/steps/code/async/README.md

 };
 ```

 and **it will not run**.
 By running a callback function in this way, we're saying that we want the function to be run asynchronously.
-But on Pipedream, this code must be run _synchronously_ so it finishes by the time the step ends.

-**You can wrap this callback function in a Promise to run it synchronously**.
-Instead of running
+But on Pipedream, this code must finish by the time the step ends. **You can wrap this callback function in a Promise to make sure that happens**.
+Instead of running:

 ```javascript
 file.on("finish", () => {